christysnwong/cook/README.md

 4. Create a file called apikeys.py
 5. Visit [https://spoonacular.com/food-api](https://spoonacular.com/food-api)
 6. Register and get an API key
-7. In apikeys.py, put in your API key.
+7. In apikeys.py, put in your API key as follows.
+Leave key2 empty.
     * key1 = 'YOUR_API_KEY_FROM_SPOONACULAR'
     * key2 = ''
-8. Back to your terminal, create a virtual environment in the project folder:
+8. Create a virtual environment in the project folder by typing the following command:
     * $ python3 -m venv venv
 9. Go to virtual environment:
     * $ source venv/bin/activate